armory/documentation/_admin_guides/rate_limit.md

 ## How Spinnaker Monitors a Deployment

-By default Spinnaker queries the state
+By default Spinnaker queries (e.g. polls) the entire state of the AWS resources managed by Spinnaker every 30 seconds through the Clouddriver sub-service.
-  - polling, interval 30 seconds, potential rate limits
-  - clouddriver is the main component

-  # potential solutions

-Muliple Accounts
+Multiple Accounts

 Assume Roles and AWS